GFEAP/DataTemplateSelectorDemo/README.md

-# DataTemplateSelectorDemo
+# DataTemplateSelectorDemo+

-Demonstrates DataTemplateSelector
+Demonstrates how to use DataTemplateSelector to create a data-aware user interface in XAML

+***

 In Xaml we can use _type-driven_ views by mapping a __view__ to a ___data type___.
 The UI is then able to insert the desired DataTemplate e.g. a _UserControl_ into the VisualTree of the current view based on the data-type it is bound to.

-The tool that use to implement such behavior is the DataTemplateSelector To help students understand how to employ DataTemplateSelector this project demonstrates the basics.
+The tool that use to implement such behavior is the _DataTemplateSelector To help students understand how to employ DataTemplateSelector this project demonstrates the basics.

-There are two parts in order to realize the _"data-awareness"_ in your application.
+There are two parts in order to realize the _'data-awareness'_ in your application.

-#Implement data templates in your main view
+#Implement data templates in your main view#

 You need a FrameworkElement which can bind to a DependencyProperty and is able to host a content.
 One such FrameworkElement is the __Label__.
-The Label has an AttachedProperty "Content" which we can either 'hard-code' in XAML or make use of the __ContentTemplateSelector__.
+The __Label__ element has an AttachedProperty __Content__ which we can either 'hard-code' in XAML or make use of the __ContentTemplateSelector__.

-We provide a class derrived from DataTemplateSelector which decides based on the type of data what DataTemplate to use.
+After defining our view models, we create a class derrived from DataTemplateSelector which decides based on the type of data which DataTemplate to use.

 ```csharp